orbcode/orbuculum/README.md

 A few simple use cases are documented in the last section of this document, as are example outputs of using orbtop to report on the activity of BMP while emitting SWO packets.
-More will be added.

 The data flowing from the SWO pin can be encoded either using NRZ (UART) or RZ (Manchester) formats.
 The pin is a